ixrock/nestjs_react_mobx_starter/README.md

 POST /api/v1/user/quiz/:quizId/submit
 ```

-## Some notes on taken decisions for frontend part:
+## Some notes about frontend architecture:

-- I personally dislike the direction where React.JS went with hooks and functions (maybe it make sense in case of SSR-only, e.g. Next.js) and I don't think using classes is outdated or slow thing.
-In many cases it proved better readability and maintainability when properly utilized.
+- I personally dislike the direction where React.JS went with hooks and functions (maybe it make sense in case of SSR, e.g. Next.js) and I don't think using classes is outdated or slow thing.
+In most of the cases it proves better readability and maintainability when properly utilized.
 When paired with MobX for state management it's becoming a charm and fully scalable.
 - I used custom router as PoC for [mobx-observable-history](https://www.npmjs.com/package/mobx-observable-history) package (see: `/client/components/Navigation/*`) since I use already `mobx` for state management in the project.
-Otherwise, standard `react-router-dom` would be recommended.
+Otherwise, if not enough, standard `react-router-dom` would be recommended.

-## TODO / what's missing (feel free to contribute):

-- fix nest-cli (e.g. `nest n service cats` creating in wrong folder)
-- add backend tests for services/endpoints via [@nestjs/testing](https://docs.nestjs.com/fundamentals/testing)
-- add e2e tests with [playwright](https://playwright.dev/) framework